physshen/academic_pages/content/home/experience.md

     date_start: '2020-09-01'
     date_end: '2020-12-20'
     description: |2-
-        * Used group theory to analyze the pairing symmetry in our sample and help explain the coexistence of ferromagnetism and superconductivity
+        * Analyzed the pairing symmetry in our sample with group theory and helped to explain the coexistence of ferromagnetism and superconductivity.
+        * Fitted STS data with the simulated LDOS spectrum of triplet-pairing superconductors using Green’s function.
-        * Proposed a topological origin of the two-fold symmetry in transverse resistance, which provided a new explanation of similar results reported in Nature 547, 432–435 (2017)
+        * Proposed a topological origin of the two-fold symmetry in transverse resistance, which provided a new explanation of similar results reported in Nature 547, 432–435 (2017).
-        * Gained rich experience in combining experiments with theories to better understand interplay between magnetism and superconductivity
+        * Gained rich experience in combining experiments with theories to better understand the interplay between magnetism and superconductivity.

   - title: Fingerprints of Majorana zero mode in topological superconductors
     company: Supervised by Prof. Wei Li